-- 3.29 It thus seems difficult to remove such conditions, since recognising assets that cannot be measured reliably (even if a fair value model is applied, initial recognition would be at cost) or that are unlikely to generate future economic benefits is not deemed to result in useful information. - 3.30 In addition, asset recognition in the statement of financial position must be considered together with the effect on the statement of financial performance which materialise through amortisation and impairment.
-As discussed above, a feature is uncertainty about both the cost and the outcome of investments in intangibles and how that affects the usefulness of the information in particular in the statement of financial performance.
-In that respect, mismeasurement of intangibles at the entity level might have adverse subsequent impacts on the in the statement of financial performance (including through impairment or restatements to the carrying amount) thus resulting in providing inadequate information.
-In the presence of high outcome uncertainty, there is statement of financial performance mismatching effects, either though arbitrary amortisation or subsequent impairment. - 3.31 Specific characteristics and economic features of internally generated intangibles contribute to that uncertainty can be a challenge to the conventional way of thinking about reporting and accounting because: - a) The expenditure associated with some internally generated intangibles is not always separable from other expenses or may not be easily identifiable when it is imbedded in transactions also involving current expenses. - b) The economic benefits expected to be derived from investment in intangibles can be hard to quantify as it is the nature of innovation that many projects will fail and be abandoned and provide little or no benefit to the entity.
-For investments in activities such as research and development (say) with no product or service as yet, the amount and timing of future revenues is very uncertain. - c) The absence of market for most of these assets can affect the reliability of their measurement.
+- 3.30 It thus seems difficult to remove such conditions, since recognising assets that cannot be measured reliably is not deemed to result in useful information. - 3.31 In addition, asset recognition in the statement of financial position must be considered together with the effect on the statement of financial performance which materialise through amortisation and impairment.
+As discussed above, when a cost method is used, a feature is uncertainty about both the cost and the outcome of investments in intangibles and how that affects the usefulness of the information in particular in the statement of financial performance. - 3.32 In that respect, mismeasurement of intangibles might have adverse subsequent impacts on the information in the statement of financial performance (including through impairment or restatements to the carrying amount if cost estimates are subsequently re-assessed).
+In the presence of high outcome uncertainty, financial performance mismatching effects may occur either though arbitrary amortisation or subsequent impairment. - 3.33 Specific characteristics and economic features of internally generated intangibles that contribute to measurement uncertainty can be a challenge to the conventional way of thinking about reporting and accounting because: - a) The expenditures associated with some internally generated intangibles are not always separable from other expenditures or may not be easily identifiable when they are imbedded in transactions also involving current expenses. - b) The economic benefits expected to be derived from investment in intangibles can be hard to quantify as it is the nature of innovation that many projects will fail and be abandoned and provide little or no benefit to the entity.
+For investments in activities such as research and development not related to current product or service, the amount and timing of future revenues is very uncertain. - c) The absence of a market for most of these assets can affect the reliability of their measurement.
 There are no markets generating visible prices for items such as intellectual capital, brands, or human capital to assist investors in correctly valuing intangibles-intensive companies.
-This can create difficulties under both a fair value or cost model as under the latter, intangibles would need to be tested for impairment. - d) The existence of synergies and network effects are also important features.
+This can create difficulties under both a fair value and cost model as under the latter, intangibles would need to be tested for impairment. - d) The existence of synergies and network effects are important features.
 Most intangible assets do not create income on their own but only in conjunction with other assets and the existence of synergies and network effects can affect their value.
-This can give rise to difficulties in connection to measurement be it for fair value purposes but also for the measurement of consumption or impairment of intangible assets (as the benefits from the synergies of intangibles with other assets may not necessarily be easy to allocate to the cash generating unit at which impairment is calculated). - 3.32 In the Conceptual Framework, uncertainty about the existence of an asset or liability or a low probability of a flow of economic benefits is noted as circumstances when recognition of a particular asset or liability might not provide relevant information.

-- 3.33 As outlined by some9, capitalising 'assets' with significant uncertainty aggregates them on the statement of financial position with assets with more certain outcomes thus blurring the overall information about future cash flows expectations.
+This can give rise to difficulties in the measurement of fair value for intangible assets measured at fair value and for the measurement of consumption or impairment for intangible assets measured at cost, as the benefits from the synergies of intangibles with other assets may not necessarily be easy to allocate to the cash generating unit at which impairment is calculated. - 3.34 As outlined by some, capitalising 'assets' with significant uncertainty aggregates them on the statement of financial position with assets with more certain outcomes thus blurring the overall information about future cash flows expectations.
 Capitalising investments in intangibles subsequently affects earnings as these recognised assets would be amortised against future earnings or subject to impairment.
-This in turn may affect the usefulness of the information provided by the statement of financial performance and the quality of users' analyses. - 3.34 Accordingly, some consider that the uncertainty feature suggests a solution that books an asset to the statement of financial position when an uncertainty threshold or condition is satisfied.
-As mentioned in paragraph 3.1, measurement uncertainties are lower for some categories of intangibles that are controlled by an entity; for which ownership rights are relatively clear and for which markets exist.
+This in turn may affect the usefulness of the information provided by the statement of financial performance and the quality of users' analyses. - 3.35 Accordingly, some consider that the uncertainty feature suggests a solution that books an asset to the statement of financial position when an uncertainty threshold or condition is satisfied.
+Thresholds and conditions for recognition are considered in the following paragraphs.